tridesclous/tridesclous/README.md

 with up-to-date (in 2015) python modules to simplify our codes.

 tridesclous:
   * should make easy to leave a mark of your spike sorting process in a jupyter notebook.
   * offer a simple UI written in Qt for interactive exploration.
+  * could be usefull for online spikesorting in a near futur with pyacq.

-In short, tridesclous force you to write a script for spike sorting but you also benefit of a simple UI.
+In short, tridesclous force you to write a script for spike sorting but you also benefit of a simple UI for offline spike sorting (and online soon).

 Dependencies: